-Manto makes his home with his father and his mother.
-Making beds, helping in the kitchen and running errands are his household duties.
+Manto lives with his father and his mother.
+At home, duties include making beds, helping in the kitchen and running errands.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

 Because of your sponsorship, Manto will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.